 “There’s no good solution.”

-I have a good friend who knows someone who worked for the city, high up at a relevant department.
-They are still working for the city and this person provided some insight.
+I have a good friend who knows someone who works for the city, at a relevant department.
+They are still working for the city and this person provides some insight.

-I asked for details and did a short Q&A on the condition of anonymity.
+This short Q&A was done on the condition of anonymity.

 SNCA- Why would the city want to create worse traffic?